August 15, 2017

 • The total number of clients seen by the Mobile Treatment Teams (MTT) was 49.

-• The top three most prevalent needs were depression, family stress, and judgment problems (what is a judgment problem?
-Is that how they worded it?.
+• The top three most prevalent needs were depression, family stress, and judgment problems.

 Edgewood Center for Children and Families